Stefan Scholtes

 Professional experience

-Stefan has over 2 decades of experience teaching MBA students and executives.
-His executive teaching focuses on the development and delivery of bespoke leadership programmes to support system change and transformation.
+Professor Scholtes has over 2 decades of experience teaching MBA students and executives.
+His executive teaching focuses on the development and delivery of bespoke leadership programmes to support system change and transformation in healthcare.

 Previous appointments

-Stefan joined Cambridge Judge in 1996 from the University of Karlsruhe as a Lecturer in Operations Research.
-Prior to his appointment as Dennis Gillings Professor in 2010, he was Professor of Management Science.
+Stefan joined Cambridge Judge Business School in 1996 from the University of Karlsruhe.
+Prior to his appointment as Dennis Gillings Professor of Health Management in 2010, he was Professor of Management Science and Head of the Management Science subject area at Cambridge Judge.

 Publications